zhangeth/zhangeth485ClassProjectPart3/README.md

-# Class Project: Stage2
+# Class Project: Part 2

 This repo is the base codes of the ClassProject of 2023Spring CSCI485.

 ## Getting Started
-You need to migrate the code of Stage1 to this project.
+You need to copy and paste the code of Part 1 to this project.
 Your codes need to be put under `src/CSCI485ClassProject/` and its subdirectories.
-Once the migration is finished, you can verify it by running the unit test of Part1.
+Once finished, you can verify it by running the unit test of Part1.

 ## Project Structure Overview